stoneskin/python-minecraft/README.md

 #### 2.4 Get block

->get the block current player step on
+>get the block type id of the player stepping on

 ```python
    # get the block current player step on